chihaoyo/a-new-way/text-rev-01-pi.md

+# PI: A new system of organizing people and information as mean to very-large-scale collaboration

-This project is creating new system of organizing people and information, code-named **PI**, as a mean to facilitate collaboration in a very large scale.
+This project is creating new system of organizing people and information, code-named **PI**, as mean to facilitate collaboration within communities of very large scale.

 Contrasting from various traditional modes of collaboration, **PI** is a platform and process rethought to bring people together without hierarchy, empower them with well-architected information, and facilitate democratic discourse and decision-making.
 It is conceived with enthusiasm to raise awareness about our responsibility as citizen of communities, strengthen or create such community, and push the evolution of our society forward.